realXtend/doc/arch_article/simple.rst

 persistentence and network sync identically for all data.

 The document oriented approach of having worlds as files is of course precedented in 3D file format standards like VRML, X3D and COLLADA.
-The idea with the realXtend files is to not specify the contents of the files, but they are only a mechanism for the applications to put the component data that they need.
-An essential element are the script references that implement the functionality of the applications, similar to how HTML documents have Javascript references.
+Unlike those, the realXtend files do not have 3D geometry, but describe a scene by referring to external assets, for example meshes in the COLLADA format.
+Essentially they are a mechanism for also application specific custom data, which is automatically syncronized over the net.
+They have script references that implement the functionality of the applications, similar to how HTML documents have Javascript references.
 But also this is not specified in the file format, it is just how the bundled Script component works.

-For static content, we support using e.g. COLLADA assets directly.
+..
 (W.I.P NOTE: check how x3d and friends do scripting).

 The realXtend platform is currently by no means a complete solution for all the problem of virtual world architectures.
 Naali does not